-Caribbean medical schools have become a popular option for students facing fierce competition to secure the few spots available in medical schools in Canada and the US.
-But, is attending one a good idea?
-What are the pros and cons of attending a medical school in the Caribbean?
+Caribbean medical schools have become a popular option for students facing fierce competition to secure the few spots available in medical schools in the US and medical schools in Canada.
+But many students ask what are the pros and cons of attending a medical school in the Caribbean and whether applying is a good idea.
+In this blog, we’ll answer the top questions about Caribbean medical schools and whether it’s a worthy investment for you.

 Listen to the blog!